Skip to main content

 Additional Admission Requirements

-A superior academic record and strong references are both essential; professional work experience will be taken into consideration.
+A superior academic record and strong references are both essential; professional work experience is taken into consideration.
 Applicants are selected on the basis of past academic record, letters of recommendation, statement of purpose, writing sample, and the relevance of their proposed research to the research expertise in the department.
 Enrolment in the PhD in Political Science is limited in part by the availability of research supervisors.

 Degree Requirements